uncetlab/GEAR-UP-Web-Code/project-details-Readme.md

-# Running Django Project with Docker Compose
+# GEARUP and its sub-projects

 This guide provides details about the project GEARUP and its sub-projects